Laurentian language: Classification

 Several dialects of Laurentian may have existed in the 16th century in the St. Lawrence River valley.
 The sparse records made by Jacques Cartier during his voyages cannot be considered conclusive, and the Laurentians may have spoken several distinct languages.
 A few Laurentian words are still in use today as toponyms: most notably the word canada, meaning "village" in Laurentian.
 Jacques Cartier used the word to describe both the region and the river that crosses it.
 The name of Donnacona, the Iroquoian chieftain Cartier met at Stadacona, remains in use as the name of the town of Donnacona, Quebec.
 Hochelaga remains in use in the Montreal borough of Hochelaga-Maisonneuve and the alternate spelling "Osheaga" serves as the name of Montreal's annual Osheaga Festival.

 On the basis of the Laurentian vocabularies of Cartier, the linguist Marianne Mithun concludes that Laurentian was an Iroquoian language, and its speakers were "clearly in contact with the Lake Iroquoian peoples [Huron and Iroquois]" (Mithun, 1981).
+Charles Julian analyzed the available lexicon and compared it with those of Iroquoian languages still spoken in the 21st century and found that it shared the highest number of cognates with Huron, Mohawk, and Onondaga, with 47 cognates found for all three.
+Many sound changes are found in common with Huron such as the reduction of consonant clusters containing /j/, however Laurentian also shares features with other Northern Iroquoian languages that Huron lacks.
+For example Laurentian shows the existence of an epenthetic vowel like found in Susquehannock, Old Mohawk and, Old Onondaga but not in Huron.
+Because of this he concludes that Laurentian forms its own subgroup within Northern Iroquoian.

+Phonology

+The presumed phoneme inventory of Laurentian is as follows (using the International Phonetic Alphabet).

+Consonants

+Julian describes Laurentian /t/ and /k/ as having voiced allophones [d] and [ɡ] between vowels or between a vowel and approximant or nasal consonant.
+Likewise, /ts/ may have voiced to [dz] or [dʒ] between vowels or voiced consonants.
+The /w/ seems to have been pronounced [m] before a nasal vowel.
+The /ɹ/ may have been pronounced as a lateral in some words.

+Vowels

+An epenthetic vowel was in some cases pronounced between sequences of consonants in which one was an approximant or nasal.